uphold/docs/_entities.md

 id           | A unique ID on the Uphold Network associated with the transaction. type         | The nature of the transaction.
-Possible values are `deposit`, `transfer` and `withdrawal`. message      | A message or note provided by the user at the time the transaction was initiated, with the intent of communicating additional information and context about the nature/purpose of the transaction. denomination | The funds to be transfered, as originally requested.
-See "Denomination" below. status       | The current status of the transaction.
+Possible values are `deposit`, `transfer` and `withdrawal`. message      | A message or note provided by the user at the time the transaction was initiated, with the intent of communicating additional information and context about the nature/purpose of the transaction. denomination | The funds to be transferred, as originally requested.
+See "Denomination" below. fees         | The fees that were applied to the transaction. status       | The current status of the transaction.
 Possible values are: `pending`, `waiting`, `cancelled` or `completed`. params       | Other parameters of this transaction.
 See "Parameters" below. createdAt    | The date and time the transaction was initiated.